Pretend

 Add Tab |

-Click the circled "+" icon at the end of the last tab to add a new tab.
+Click to add a new tab.
 The added timeline will be empty.
 Double-click on a story group in the library or timeline to see it in the tab's timeline workspace.
 You can open the story group in a new tab by holding the command key while double-clicking a story group.
 This works in either the library or timeline. |

 ![]() |